 Comma-separated values (CSV) are a popular text format to interchange data.
 Gforth provides words for reading CSV files (with all features, including newlines in quoted strings).

-field number (starting with 0), and the current line (starting
+field number (starting with 0), and line is the line number

 CSV field separator (default is ‘,’, hence the name